 The Field Sobriety Tests

 To ensure you are safe to drive the police officer will ask that you perform some "tests."
 Which tests they give varies among officers but most will at least hit the main three: Horizontal Gaze Nystagmus (HGN), Walk-and-Turn, and One-Legged Stand tests.
 These tests will be conducted on the side of the road or parking lot depending on where you both are at this time.
 In many cases, other officers (backup) will arrive to witness the field sobriety tests and provide any necessary support to the investigating officer.

 First, the officer will (or should) demonstrate the tests for you.
 They will not demonstrate the entire test but a snippet of the test.
-They will be looking to see if you can follow directions and then check your balance during the tests.
+They will be looking to see if you can follow directions and check your balance and coordination during the tests.
 It should be noted that the HGN is not really a balancing test but is designed to see if your eyes deceive you and exhibit signs of intoxication so that the officer knows if they are on the right track (notwithstanding that an eye nystagmus can occur in people that have not consumed any alcohol at all).
 In any event, for the other tests, you are not told how you did after completing each of them.
 Rather, the officer is taking notes and writing down what you did wrong during the tests (called "clues").
 After completion of the tests the officer will either let you drive home or continue the investigation by offering a preliminary breath test to confirm if there is alcohol in your blood.